-I hope my tips inspire you to put omnichannel on your to do list for 2017.
+I hope my tips inspire you to put omnichannel on your to do list for.
 If you’d like more information on the topic, you might find this White Paper helpful.

 Or if you’d like to discuss the merits of omnichannel why not get a conversation going by commenting on this blog.

-Moving Beyond Interaction Analytics to an Omnichannel World Omnichannel – it’s not just a buzzword.
+Understanding Omnichannel Customer Experience Omnichannel – it’s not just a buzzword.
 It’s the future of customer service and support.
 And it’s a future that is rapidly approaching.
 Consumers are coming to expect increasingly flexible, comprehensive experiences with brands in every sector, and soon businesses will have not only the opportunity to improve their engagement with their customers, but will in fact feel compelled to reach this level of performance to keep pace with their industry rivals.

 To that end, contact centers are going to need to move beyond interaction analytics.
 While interaction analytics have proven invaluable in a multichannel environment, as omnichannel gains prominence this approach will no longer be sufficient.
 Instead, firms will need to understand and embrace Customer Journey Analytics, also referred to as Customer Engagement Analytics.